 The phenomenon is called crown shyness — when the tops of individual trees avoid touching in the forest canopy, creating separation lines and boundaries in the sky.

 Experts aren't exactly sure why the naturally occurring phenomenon happens, but they've been studying it for decades and have a few theories.

-The reason why has to do with competition for resources — especially light, according to Venerable Trees, a conservation nonprofit.
+The first has to do with competition for resources — especially light, according to Venerable Trees, a conservation nonprofit.
 Trees have a highly sophisticated system for measuring light and telling time, the organization says.
 They can tell whether light is coming from the sun or if it's being reflected off leaves.
-When they discern that light is being reflected off leaves, that's a signal: “Hey, there’s another plant nearby, let’s slow down growth in that direction.”
+Leaves have been shown to detect far-red light bouncing onto them after hitting trees close by.

 You're more likely to see crown shyness in a tropical forest, which tend to have flatter canopies, according to Venerable Trees.
 For example, the photo above is from a park in Buenos Aires, and the one below is from a research facility in Malaysia; both are tropical climates.